spagliarini/low-dimensional-canary-GAN/README.md

 - Link to ICDL 2021 paper: https://github.com/spagliarini/canary-vocal-sensorimotor-mode

 ## Cite
+@article{pagliarini2021does,
-S. Pagliarini, N. Trouvain, A. Leblois, X. Hinaut, What does the Canary Say?
-Low-Dimensional GAN Applied to Birdsong.
-2021 (HAL preprint)
+  title={What does the Canary Say?
+Low-Dimensional GAN Applied to Birdsong}, author={Pagliarini, Silvia and Trouvain, Nathan and Leblois, Arthur and Hinaut, Xavier}, year={2021}
+}